dojo/docs/dojox/rpc/Rest.rst

 .. js ::

-    services.myRestService.put("parameters","data to put in resource");
+    services.myRestService.put("parameters", "data to put in resource");
-    services.myRestService.post("parameters","data to post to the resource");
+    services.myRestService.post("parameters", "data to post to the resource");
     services.myRestService['delete']("parameters");